-As in anything else in life, it depends what you are trying to do.
+As in anything else in life, it depends on what you are trying to do.
 There will be, and are, talented young people who are ideally suited to manage the social media function.
 And there will be, and are, older people who have the all the qualifications, plus the life experience and learning that comes with having logged years on the earth.
-As Jason Falls points out, “…at any age social media management means taking responsibility.”
+As Jason Falls points out, “…at any age, social media management means taking responsibility.”

 In the end, all of us will learn to use (and some of us to embrace) the fast changing technology of today’s world.
 The younger of us will find it less foreign but may lack context.
 The older of us may struggle to learn to tools but may be better suited to use them effectively.

-And together we will build teams that find strength on the differences between the ages, races, life experience and creative problem solving.
+And together we will build teams that find strength on the differences between the ages, races, life experience and creative problem-solving.
 This is the hope for the future and the reason that we aren’t too old for social media or not old enough.
 We just are.